The insertion of a feeding tube can be extremely beneficial when an elderly patient cannot consume sustenance through traditional methods.

 His life expectancy changed, though, when personnel at the hospital accidentally placed his PEG into his lung.
 Even though the staff worked with the PEG tube and took an X-ray, they did not catch their mistake.
 The man subsequently suffered massive oxygen deprivation and died.

 His family sued the facility for negligence and wrongful death.
 They sought compensation for their damages, including pain, grief, medical bills, lost support, and lost future earnings, among others.

-The nursing home had little evidence to defend their case and did not want to waste further time and money on the dispute.
-After the defendant's elected to settle the case, the family received $3.8 million.
+The nursing home had little evidence to defend its case and did not want to waste further time and money on the dispute.
+After the defendants elected to settle the case, the family received $3.8 million.

 $400,000 Chicago Settlement; Feeding Tube Accident Case

 An elderly man’s family took legal action after he passed away in an Illinois nursing center.
 He was eighty years old when he choked on food and died.

 Before the incident, he suffered from diabetes and required a PEG and a special diet.
 The staff deviated from that prescribed course of care and gave him hard food through the mouth.

 The resident could not consume solid foods and died from the mistake.
 His children filed a civil lawsuit in state court for the pain and loss of his death.
 They sought compensation from the facility and the medical professionals who rendered him care.

 The family cited the deviation from the PEG as the cause of his death.
 They claimed that a reasonable caretaker would not have made that mistake.
 Neither affirming nor denying the underlying allegations of the complaint, the defendants chose to settle with the plaintiffs for a reported $400,000.